Nik11021999/SAD-Project-Android_App_code/README.md

 # SAD-Project-Android App code
-Android Application code of LightnigOrder project.
+Android Application code of LightningOrder project.

 ## What is LightningOrder?